roxton75/WhatsApp-Lock/README.md

 A clean and seamless **overlay lock screen** for WhatsApp Desktop, built using **Python + CustomTkinter**.
 Protects your chats whenever WhatsApp is opened in the foreground.

+**Note:** This was buid before the WhatsApp Added their in app "App-Lock Feature".

 ---

 ## ✨ Features